src-d/role2vec/library.md

 * Hyperbolic space is inherently good for modeling hierarchical structure of the data: distance ~ similarity, vector norm ~ place in hierarchy.
 * The authors propose to use Poincare 2d ball for modelling hyperbolic space.
-* There're some stochastic gradient optimization methods suited working in this space.
+* There're some stochastic gradient optimization methods suited for working in this space.

 Thoughts: This paper brings up a good idea of using different spaces more suited for hierarchical data.
 The results are impressive and could be useful to us